mzaini30/cuan/README.md

 # Cuan

-Template Vite ini bersifat eksperimen.
-Kamu harus paham apa yang akan terjadi, sebelum menggunakan template ini.
+This Vite template is experimental.
+You have to understand what will happen, before using this template.

-## Persiapan
+## Preparation

 - Install Deno
 - Install Vite (`pnpm i -g vite`)